 The event is a great opportunity for the EuroHPC JU to showcase its opportunities, its supercomputers and R&I projects.
 ISC 2024 is also critical for the JU to consolidate its public image while increasing its network and its European users base.
-A budget of 150,000 Euros will be allocated from DEP operational activities.
+An estimated budget of EUR 150,000 will be allocated from DEP operational activities.